 Adding these foods to your diet can help lower cholesterol and reduce the risk of heart disease.

-Bottom Line: High cholesterol can be lowered in many cases through simple lifestyle changes.
-Losing extra weight, increasing physical activity and eating a healthy diet can all help lower cholesterol and improve heart health.
+In many cases, high cholesterol can be lowered by making simple lifestyle changes.
+Losing extra weight, increasing physical activity, and eating a healthy diet can all help lower cholesterol and improve heart health.